March of Dimes Thanks Evangelical Community Hospital For Caring For Babies

 Jennifer Miller, Director of Maternal and Child Nursing at Evangelical Community Hospital’s The Family Place said, “Our family of staff continue to promote and encourage mothers to go to 39 weeks.
 Research shows this milestone in the pregnancy encourages strong brain, body, and emotional development.
 In cases where it’s not possible to go the 39 weeks, we work one-on-one with families and the new baby to ensure that all prematurity concerns are addressed.
 For us, it’s an honor to be part of any birth and to work with families to start them off on a healthy note.”

-Evangelical is a non-profit organization that employs approximately 1,460 people and has more than 170 employed and non-employed physicians on staff.
-The Hospital is licensed to accommodate 132 overnight patients, 12 acute rehab patients and 18 bassinets.
-The Hospital serves residents throughout the Central Susquehanna Valley, including those living in Snyder, Union, Northumberland and Lycoming Counties.
+Evangelical employs approximately 1,626 individuals and has more than 170 employed and non-employed physicians on staff.
+The Hospital is licensed to accommodate 132 overnight patients, 12 acute rehab patients, and 18 bassinets.
+The Hospital serves residents throughout the Central Susquehanna Valley, including those living in Snyder, Union, Northumberland, and Lycoming Counties.

 About March of Dimes: